 2. The generalized core profiles were configured to have 60 cm of sediment beneath the surface.
-For the case where the surface interval is 60 to 120 cm.
+For the case where the surface represents the 2 feet of cleaner material, the subsurface interval is 60 to 120 cm.
 For the case where the surface represents the 1 foot of cleaner material, the subsurface interval is 30 to 90 cm.